slatedocs/slate/source/includes/_intro.md

 Welcome to the CheKin Tools API!

+The first you need to use CheKin Tools API is to signup to create an account and get a token.

 You can use our API to access the following services:

 - Police Registration Service